 Jacob 7:27, the verse that began our lesson, raises another famous “weakness” of the Book of Mormon when it ends with the farewell, “Brethren, adieu.”
 A surprisingly persistent argument against the authenticity of the Book of Mormon is that “adieu” is French word and that French did not even exist in Jacob’s day, so Joseph obviously made a horrible blunder in his fraudulent work.
 You should all know basic answers to this objection, such as English didn’t exist, either, but this is of course a translation of Jacob’s words.
 Further, “adieu” is typically found in English dictionaries and is part of Webster’s 1828 dictionary.
 But there’s even more to this.
 Again, my friend and now Associate Editor of Interpreter: A Journal of Latter-day Saint Faith and Scholarship, has offered some great analysis on this issue.
 See his 2023 essay, “Toward a Greater Appreciation of the Word Adieu in Jacob 7:27,” published in Interpreter.

 It’s not just that “adieu” can be used without objection in an English translation, it turns out that for the context of Jacob 7:27, it is the perfect word to use.
 Ellis notes that in French, adieu is not simply equivalent to our casual “good-bye” or to “adios” in Spanish.
 It is a more serious word commonly used when there may be a long-term separation, or even risk of permanent separation.
 In light of the deeper meaning of adieu, Ellis concludes that “rather than reflecting an error on the part of Joseph Smith, the word adieu, with its deeper nuance of finality until God, is not only an appropriate term, it appears to strengthen rather than undermine the case for the authenticity of the Book of Mormon.”
 This looks like another case of an apparent weakness becoming a strength.
-Such details aren’t just about apologetics and defending us from outside attacks, but about better understanding what the test is telling us.
+Such details aren’t just about apologetics and defending us from outside attacks, but about better understanding what the text is telling us.
 In many cases, scholarship into the scriptures helps us understand the message and the doctrine more clearly.
 We are missing many spiritual feasts or at least tasty tidbits if we assume that we already know everything we need to fully understand and benefit from the many messages preserved in our sacred texts.

 In our Sunday School lesson, the Words of Mormon was mentioned just in passing due to lack of time, but here we have one of the most valuable recent discoveries that Latter-day Saints really ought to know to appreciate what this enigmatic book is and what it means for the Book of Mormon.
 Essential reading on the Words of Mormon was published in 2021 in Interpreter by Clifford P. Jones in the article, “That Which You Have Translated, Which You Have Retained.”
 For many decades we have all assumed that the Words of Mormon was the last part of Mormon’s abridgment work, written as a separate short insert to bridge the addition of the small plates, the last text translated by Joseph Smith, with his already finished abridgment of the large plates.
 In fact, Jones makes a compelling case that resolves many puzzles and draws upon evidence in the Printer’s Manuscript and other factors to show us that what we call the Words of Mormon was actually part of Mormon’s abridgment of the Book of Mosiah, an editorial aside that he made while abridging what was marked as Mosiah chapter 2 in the Original Manuscript, from which the first 116 pages were lost by Martin Harris.
 This important discovery is a tremendous story of careful investigation that students of the Book of Mormon really should be discussing more frequently.
 It’s a complete reversal of the old paradigm.
 Rather than the last words Mormon wrote, these are the first words of his that survived and made it into our Book of Mormon.